 4. Market conditions:

-The price is influenced by supply and demand in the secondary market, as well as the economic situation in the country.
+Supply and demand on the secondary market, as well as the overall economic situation, affect pricing.

 If you plan to sell your Chinese car in a few years, follow these tips: